Found Deficient in the Most Vital Knowing of All!

 And for the first time I sense the urgency expressed in the commission from Handbook 2:

-Over seven years have now flown by since He gave us the Revelation.
+Many years have flown by, since He gave us the Revelation.
 And the words from an old hymn spark a sudden fear: "When on others You are calling, do not pass me by..."